Oldham Mumps railway station: Temporary tram stop (2012–14)

 The temporary tram stop was reached by crossing Oldham Way or could be accessed by the free Metroshuttle service, which linked the station with the town centre and bus station.

 The "temporary" Oldham Mumps tram stop was used as an interim measure, while the new street running tram line through Oldham town centre was built, and was closed on 18 January 2014.
 Its closure allowed for a 1+1/2 mi stretch of track which had run through the station to be permanently abandoned.

 Permanent tram stop

 The permanent tram stop opened on 27 January 2014, along with the Oldham town centre tram line on the site of the former B&Q store and is also a bus interchange.

-The site since closure
+Since closure

 In 2014, Oldham council unveiled plans to redevelop the former station site and abandoned line, with a new retail and housing development called Prince's Gate.